Crapworks/smtp2slack/README.md

 This is small go program that runs an STMP server, forwarding all incoming messages to Slack.

-> [!CAUTION]
-> This is a personal playground project.
-Maybe someone finds the code useful and can implement it's own use case with it.
-This is the first time I wrote anything in Go and it sure shows.

 ## What for?

 I am running a couple of servers at home and many tools still want an SMTP server to send notifications.
 But E-Mail is hard and most mail providers suck.
 Since I already get many notifications from Grafana, TrueNAS, etc. via Slack, I wrote this tool to run in my k8s cluster and provide STMP for services that need it.